Jason Higgins

-Jason Higgins (born 28 March 1995) is an Irish-born Canadian rugby union player, currently playing for the San Diego Legion of Major League Rugby (MLR) and the Canadian national team.
+Jason Higgins (born 28 March 1995) is an Irish-born Canadian rugby union player, currently playing for the Chicago Hounds of Major League Rugby (MLR) and the Canadian national team.
 His preferred position is scrum-half.

 Professional career

 Higgins signed for Major League Rugby side Toronto Arrows for the 2021 Major League Rugby season.
 Higgins made his debut for Canada in the 2023 Rugby World Cup Qualifiers.

 In January 2022, it was announced that Higgins had signed for the San Diego Legion.
+The Chicago Hounds obtained Higgins for the 2024 Major League Rugby season through a trade with the San Diego Legion which sent Hugh Roach to the Legion.